spdx/spdx-spec/chapters/conformance.md

 ## 4.1 SPDX Versions <a name="4.1"></a>

 This edition has the version number 2.2.1 as part of its title.
-Although this is the first ISO edition of the SPDX Specification, earlier editions were published by the SPDX Working Group via the Linux Foundation (which also co-published this edition).
+Although this is the first ISO edition of the SPDX Specification, earlier editions were published by the SPDX workgroup via the Linux Foundation (which also co-published this edition).
 [Those earlier editions are: 1.0 (August 2011), 1.1 (August 2012), 1.2 (October 2013), 2.0 (May 2015), 2.1 (November 2016), and 2.2 (May 2020).]
-Differences between this edition and earlier ones are reported in [Annex J](diffs-from-previous-editions.md); see also [1].
+Differences between this edition and earlier ones are reported in [Annex J](diffs-from-previous-editions.md); see also [[1]](bibliography.md).

 ## 4.2 Obsolete features <a name="4.2"></a>